keyboardpartner/HX3/LATEST/readme.md

 * Complete update ZIPs for most common HX3 instruments
 * Fixed several minor bugs in HX3 Remote in HX3 Flash
 * Last changes to Firmware #3.9
 * HX3 Flash now uses configuration file "hx3_flash_config.ini" which describes files and parameters to change/update.
-See comments in one of the INI text files for principle.
+See comments in one of the INI text files for description.
+This text file may be customized by OEMs for their instruments and given to customers as complete package.
 * Leslie(R) default file name changed to "_rotary"
-This text file may be customized by OEMs for their instruments and given to customers as complete package.

 <b>12/20/2015</b> Firmware #3.90 PRELIMINARY, FPGA 20122015, MIDI IN ScanCore #20